ShixiangWang/sigminer/README.md

 ## Overview

-Genomic alterations including single nucleotide substitution (SBS), copy number alteration (CNA), etc. are the major force for cancer initialization and development.
-Due to the specificity of molecular lesions caused by genomic alterations, we can generate characteristic alteration spectra, called ‘signature’.
-This package helps users to extract, analyze and visualize signatures from genomic alteration records, thus providing new insight into cancer study.
+The cancer genome is shaped by various mutational processes over its lifetime, stemming from exogenous and cell-intrinsic DNA damage, and error-prone DNA replication, leaving behind characteristic mutational spectra, termed **mutational signatures**.
+This package, **sigminer**, helps users to extract, analyze and visualize signatures from genome alteration records, thus providing new insight into cancer study.

 For pipeline tool, please see its co-evolutionary CLI [sigflow](https://github.com/ShixiangWang/sigflow).